vanhohen/ADNinja/Tutorials/Constrained Delegation.md

 							   cifs/KABIL, cifs/kabil.child.valhalla.local/CHILD...}
 	useraccountcontrol       : NORMAL_ACCOUNT, DONT_EXPIRE_PASSWORD, TRUSTED_TO_AUTH_FOR_DELEGATION

 Lets say somehow we comprimised this account, it could be accounts password or kerberos ticket and session , all works i guess.
-To demontrate it, i will continue with comprimising password account.
+To demontrate it, i will continue with comprimising account password.

 I will request a kerberos ticket with Rubeus tool